wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 The foregoing shall not prejudice such special agreements as may be concluded between Parties to the conflict concerning the exchange and repatriation of their nationals in enemy hands.

-### Section V Information Bureaux and Central Agency
+### Section V---Information Bureaux and Central Agency

 #### Article 136